hqmoraes/babyemcasa/wp-content/plugins/wpdiscuz/readme.txt

 * Fixed Bug: PHP Fatal error: Cannot use string offset as an array in class.WpdiscuzWalker.php:45
 * Fixed Bug: PHP Fatal error: array_key_exists() in Form.php (when creating a new form)
 * Fixed Bug: PHP Fatal error: Call to a member function get_children() on null in class.WpdiscuzHelper.php:421

-**IMPORTANT!**

-* Please don't forget delete all caches and purge CDN after the update.

 = Comments - wpDiscuz v7.3.17 - 30.03.2022 =